Pupil Premium Information

 - to reduce attainment gap between the highest/lowest achieving pupils nationally

-Primary schools are currently allocated £1,300 per pupil for those families who have registered for FSM. or who have been registered for FSM at any point during the past 6 years.
+Primary schools are currently allocated £1,320 per pupil for those families who have registered for FSM or who have been registered for FSM at any point during the past 6 years.
 Funding is also provided for children who are in care or have previously been in care and the children of Service Families.

 How is the funding used?